iamnswamyg/KodeKloudEngineer/DevOps FAQ/Jenkins.md

   }
 }
 ```
-3. With dockerfile in the repository
+3. With dockerfile as agent in the repository
  - **jenkinsfile**
 ```
 pipeline {